 2018 Bye Week: 10

 Avg Pts: 0.00

 |No Playoff Match Up|

-Houston Texans QB Deshaun Watson (knee) is ahead of schedule in his recovery from a torn anterior cruciate ligament, according to head coach Bill O'Brien.
+Houston Texans QB Deshaun Watson (knee) is ahead of schedule in his rehab from a torn anterior cruciate ligament, according to head coach Bill O'Brien.
 Watson could throw in individual drills during organized team activities.